 What happens to the brain and body when we do not eat enough

 The fix is simpler than most people think.
-Eating three balanced meals a day helps your brain and body stay steady by giving it what it needs: about 15–30 grams of protein (to build brain messengers), 30–45 grams of carbohydrates (for energy), 10–20 grams of healthy fats (to protect brain cells), 7–10 grams of fiber (to keep blood sugar stable and support gut health), along with enough water.
+Eating three balanced meals a day helps your brain and body stay steady by giving it what it needs: about 15–30 grams of protein, 30–45 grams of carbohydrates, 10–20 grams of healthy fats, 7–10 grams of fiber, along with enough water.

 Protein: The Vehicle Engine Parts and Wiring